Governed Agentic Operations Runtime

 Audit Package

-Gates, artifacts, verdicts, calculations, reviewer rationales, evidence references, convergence results, exceptions, and final confirmation.
+Gates, artifacts, verdicts, calculations, reviewer rationales, evidence references, exceptions, and final confirmation.

 For: compliance, risk, internal control, regulated reviewers.